hygieia/hygieia/api/README.md

 Via docker, pass as an environment variable `docker run -t -p 8080:8080 -v ./logs:/hygieia/logs -e "SPRING_DATA_MONGODB_HOST=127.0.0.1" -e "JASYPT_ENCRYPTOR_PASSWORD=hygieiasecret" -i hygieia-api:latest` then pass the environment variable as a Spring boot system property `java -Djasypt.encryptor.password=$JASYPT_ENCRYPTOR_PASSWORD -jar api.jar --spring.config.location=dashboard.properties`

 For additional information, see jasypt spring boot [documentation](https://github.com/ulisesbocchio/jasypt-spring-boot/blob/master/README.md).

+Tip: If using GitLab CI Runner, specify the value for JASYPT_ENCRYPTOR_PASSWORD as a secure variable.
+Secure variables are added to a Git Lab project by navigating to Project Settings > Variables > Add Variable.
+A secure variable's value is by default not visible in the build log and can only be configured by an administrator of a project.